mpancia/firstcoursecausaldata/README.md

 <!-- badges: end -->

 An R data package accompanying Peng Ding's (2024) book *A First Course in Causal Inference*.
-This package contains data sets used to illustrate key concepts and methods in causal inference research.
+This package contains datasets used to illustrate key concepts and methods in causal inference research.

 ## Installation